 In this step you will change the word wrapping options in the Source view.
-Word wrapping is used to control how single lines of code are displayed in the editor.
+Word wrapping controls how single lines of code are displayed in the editor.
 Wrapping will ensure that the complete line of code is viewable in the current width of the Source tab.

 1. On the File menu select Options, to open the LANSA Settings dialog.

 a.
-Select the Source icon to view the source code options.
+Select the Source icon to view the source code settings.

 b.
 Expand the Word Wrap options.

 c.
-Select the None option if it's not selected.
+Select the None option if it's not already selected.

 d.
 Click Apply and then OK.